-[name your link]: link.com.
+[link name]: link.com.
 You can place this definition anywhere in your markdown file.
-The markdown parser will not render this onto the page.
+The markdown parser will not render this onto the screen.

 You can now use this reference link like so

-() you will typically use when creating a normal markdown anchor link.
+() you will use when creating a normal markdown anchor link.

 Below is a complete example